dteodore/dteodore.github.io/_pages/cv.md

 Education
 ======
 * BSc Honors in Computing Science, University of Alberta, 2021
-* MSc in Computing Science, University of Alberta, 2023 (expected)
+* MSc in Computing Science, University of Alberta, 2023

 Research experience
 ======